Find a teacher

 Glossika Indonesian

-The special feature about Glossika is it teaches you neither grammar nor word list, however, it contains 3000 colloquial phrases that you can use right away in real life.
+The special feature of Glossika is it teaches you neither grammar nor word list, however, it contains 3000 colloquial phrases that you can use right away in real life.
 The learning method of Glossika is learning through repetition.
-This actually matches the natural leaning method that we use in learning our mother tongue language, by listening repetitively.
+This actually matches the natural learning method that we use in learning our mother tongue language, by listening repetitively.

 Glossika Blogger

-Soon after finishing Glossika Indonesian, I continued taking another project that is to become a member of Glossika's writers.
-Because one of my native languages is Indonesian, so I am in charge of writing language learning articles in Indonesian.
-If you wonder how Indonesian writing looks like or if you are learning Indonesian and want to practice reading, bookmark my Author's Page.
+Soon after finishing Glossika Indonesian, I continued taking on another project that is to become a member of Glossika's writers.
+Because one of my native languages is Indonesian, so I am in charge of writing language-learning articles in Indonesian.
+If you wonder what Indonesian writing looks like or if you are learning Indonesian and want to practice reading, bookmark my Author's Page.

 Blogs